 You will need to self-nominate the policy topic you want to speak on or have included in the agenda.
 The Board will then sort through the nominations and set up the agenda.
 Travel funds will be reserved for those legislators who are active in some aspect of the Summit.
 You will have to lead a session or serve as a session moderator to receive travel assistance.

 We do hope that you will be able to join us in Idaho!
-Initial elected official registration is limited to attendees at the 2018 and 2019 Summit, if you have someone in mind that didn’t attend one of these Summits, that should be included (like someone newly elected) please contact Sarah Blood about available spaces.
+If you have someone in mind that should be attending the Summit, (like someone newly elected) please contact Sarah Blood about available spaces.

 Yours in rural,